 Although a fleet management system is a major investment, this is a case where the benefits generally far outweigh the costs.
-Of course, that is contingent on a number of factors: the size of your fleet, the functionalities offered by the system being considered, and the industry in which you operate.
+Of course, that is contingent on several factors: the size of your fleet, the functionalities offered by the system being considered, and the industry in which you operate.
 For instance, construction companies and municipal public works departments both operate fleets, but their requirements and respective operational realities are vastly different.

 Visit our home page for an overview of the SM2 platform and the power of a truly and fully integrated fleet management solution.
-There are also packages tailor made for specific industries, such as construction, public works, and mining.
+There are also packages tailor-made for specific industries, such as construction, public works, and mining.
 Brochures, demos, and qualified experts are available, so please feel free to get in touch.

-Subscribe to Fleeting Thought so you don’t miss future blogs on fleet related topics such as:
+Subscribe to Fleeting Thought so you don’t miss future blogs on fleet-related topics such as:

 - AVL/GPS systems

 - Fuel storage tank management

 Do you have questions or comments?
 Please leave them in the comments section below.